Cossacks: Settlements

 Russian Cossacks founded numerous settlements (stanitsas) and fortresses along troublesome borders.
 These included the forts Verny (Almaty, Kazakhstan) in south Central Asia; Grozny in North Caucasus; Fort Alexandrovsk (Fort Shevchenko, Kazakhstan); Krasnovodsk (Turkmenbashi, Turkmenistan); Novonikolayevskaya stanitsa (Bautino, Kazakhstan); Blagoveshchensk; and towns and settlements along the Ural, Ishim, Irtysh, Ob, Yenisei, Lena, Amur, Anadyr (Chukotka), and Ussuri Rivers.
 A group of Albazin Cossacks settled in China as early as 1685.

 Cossacks interacted with nearby peoples and exchanged cultural influences (the Terek Cossacks, for example, were heavily influenced by the culture of North Caucasian tribes).
 They also frequently intermarried with local non-Cossack settlers and local inhabitants, regardless of race or origin, sometimes setting aside religious restrictions.
 War brides brought from distant lands were also common in Cossack families.
 General Bogaevsky, a commander in the Russian Volunteer Army, mentions in his 1918 memoir that one of his Cossacks, Sotnik Khoperski, was a native Chinese who had been brought back as a child from Manchuria during the Russian-Japanese War of 1904–1905 and adopted and raised by a Cossack family.

 Cossacks initially relied on raiding, herding, fishing and hunting, despising agriculture as lowly.
-After the defeat of Stenka Razin in 1672, the cossacks began transitioning to agriculture, but this would remain a secondary concern for cossacks until the late 19th century.
+After the defeat of Stenka Razin in 1672, the Cossacks began transitioning to agriculture, but this would remain a secondary concern for Cossacks until the late 19th century.

 Family life

-Cossack family values as expressed in 21st-century Russia are simple, rigid, and very traditional compared to those of contemporary Western culture.
-In theory, men build the home and provide an income, and women take care of the family and provide for the children and household.
-Traditional Russian values, culture and Orthodox Christianity form the bedrock of their beliefs.

-Cossacks, particularly those in rural areas, tend to have more children than most other people in Russia.
-Rural Cossacks often observe traditional kinship systems, living in large clans of extended family.
-These are led by an elder patriarch, usually, a grandfather, who often has the title of Ataman.

 Historically, when Cossack men fought in permanent wars far from home, women took over the role of family leaders.
 Women were also called upon to physically defend their villages and towns from enemy attacks.
 In some cases, they raided and disarmed neighboring villages composed of other ethnic groups.
 Leo Tolstoy described such Cossack female chauvinism in his novel, The Cossacks.
 Relations between the sexes within the stanitsas were relatively egalitarian.
 The American historian Thomas Barrett wrote "The history of Cossack women complicates general notions of patriarchy within Russian society".

 When the Malorossian Cossack regiments were disbanded, those Cossacks who were not promoted to nobility, or did not join other estates, were united into a civil Cossack estate.
 Sergei Korolev's mother was the daughter of a leader of the civil estate of the Zaporozhian Sich.